rancher/rancher.github.io/rancher/v1.5/en/kubernetes/addons/index.md

 Update Complete. â Happy Helming!â
 ```

-Using `helm search`, you can search for different charts that are available to be installed.
+Kubernetes has its own official Helm charts that can be used directly, this section will provide an example of installation of Wordpress chart on Kubernetes, using `helm search`, you can search for different charts that are available to be installed.

 ```
 > helm search